CoryGardner/CoryGardner.github.io/index.md

 author_profile: true
 ---

-I am a PhD student in the Department of Computer Science at Saint Louis University, working under the supervision of Dr. Tae-Hyuk Ahn.
+I am a PhD student in the Department of Computer Science at Saint Louis University, working under the supervision of [Dr. Tae-Hyuk Ahn](https://cs.slu.edu/~ahn/) in the [Ahn Lab](https://ahnlab.github.io/).
 My research focuses on the intersection of computational biology, high-performance computing, and machine learning applications in genomics.

 ## Research Interests